CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 The result of solving the energy balance equation is an asymmetric spectrum of surface waves, which shows that downwind propagation of a small ripple is more likely than the upwind one.
 The long‐wavelength spectrum in the paper by Donelan et al. (1985) also has an asymmetric spreading function.
-A detailed description of the spectrum can be found in Yurovskaya et al. (2013), Appendix A. We provide the main parts here below:
+A detailed description of the spectrum can be found in Yurovskaya et al. (2013), Appendix A. We provide the main parts of the spectral model here below:

 ####### Low-wavenumber spectrum